QUIVIRR/QUIVIRR-guide/README.md

 ## Welcome to QuiViRR on GitHub

-This is a complementary living archive/space to the QuiViRR journal website.
+This is a living archive/workspace complementary to the QuiViRR journal website.

 ### What content can you find here?

-On GitHub, you will find content that is version controlled and has pre- and/or post-publication comments or peer review.
-The official publication (versions) always resides on the OJS website, whereas if there is versionable content, then it is placed on GitHub in a public repository.
+On QuiViRR@GitHub, you will find content that is version controlled and has pre- and/or post-publication comments or peer review.
+The official publication (and release versions) always resides on the OJS website, whereas if there is versionable content, then it is placed on GitHub in its own public repository.
+A [list of article repositories](articles.md) is available.

 ### How do you create an issue for an article and comment on an issue?